Ykpern/Ykpern/README.md

 - 🎓 Currently pursuing a **Master's Degree** focused on Cryptography and Security.
 - 🔐 My research interests include **End-to-End Encrypted (E2EE)** systems and **Zero-Knowledge Proofs**.
-- 💻 I have a strong academic and practical background in **Java, Python, and C** (3.5 GPA).
+- 💻 I have a strong academic and practical background in **Java, Python, and C** .
-- 🛡️ **Goal:** Bridging the gap between theoretical cryptography and practical cyber defense tools.

 ---